javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 `Symbol` is a primitive type for unique identifiers.

-Symbols are created with `Symbol()` call with an optional description.
+Symbols are created with `Symbol()` call with an optional description (name).

 Symbols are always different values, even if they have the same name.
 If we want same-named symbols to be equal, then we should use the global registry: `Symbol.for(key)` returns (creates if needed) a global symbol with `key` as the name.
-Multiple calls of `Symbol.for` return exactly the same symbol.
+Multiple calls of `Symbol.for` with the same `key` return exactly the same symbol.

 Symbols have two main use cases:

 1. "Hidden" object properties.
     If we want to add a property into an object that "belongs" to another script or a library, we can create a symbol and use it as a property key.
-A symbolic property does not appear in `for..in`, so it won't be occasionally listed.
-Also it won't be accessed directly, because another script does not have our symbol, so it will not occasionally intervene into its actions.
+A symbolic property does not appear in `for..in`, so it won't be occasionally processed together with other properties.
+Also it won't be accessed directly, because another script does not have our symbol.
+So the property will be protected from occasional use or overwrite.

     So we can "covertly" hide something into objects that we need, but others should not see, using symbolic properties.